 One of the primary science objectives of the Curiosity mission is to assess the habitability of ancient and modern martian environments.
 Curiosity is not searching for evidence for life, but is looking for the conditions necessary for life to survive, namely liquid water and the chemical building blocks for life.
+The rover has traversed over 26 kilometers searching for evidence of ancient habitable environments.

 Beyond the Pahrump Hills in a location called Marias Pass, Curiosity discovered rocks that were enriched in SiO2.
-This discovery is particularly exciting because SiO2 (or silica) can be enriched through aqueous processes from fluids depositing silica or from fluids stripping away mobile elements and leaving silica behind.
+This discovery was particularly exciting because SiO2 (or silica) can be enriched through aqueous processes from fluids depositing silica or from fluids stripping away mobile elements and leaving silica behind.
 Curiosity drilled a sample called Buckskin and delivered it to CheMin.

 In Buckskin, CheMin discovered a mineral that had never before been detected on Mars: tridymite.
 Tridymite is a SiO2 polymorph that forms under low pressure and high temperature (>800 °C).
 It is rare on Earth and is generally found in rhyolitic tuff deposits, where explosive, silicic volcanic eruptions deposited tons of hot ash.